AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

 ### Transition from Movies to Movie Detail screen
 8. Add Segue method to transition
 9. Create a Movie class to store information to pass to Movie Detail ViewController
-10. Display passed movie data in Movie detail view
+10. Display passed movie data in Movie Detail screen